PPindel/test-a-wheel/README.md

 4. set yourself as the owner
 5. change the name of the repo if you want
 6. add a description if you want
-7. choose what to copy, typicall the main branch only
+7. choose what to copy, typically the main branch only
-8. click the snazy green button
+8. click the snazzy green button

 ![image](https://user-images.githubusercontent.com/23039742/213840549-5bef12ae-198e-412b-84b6-0cc718b6fa1d.png)

 9. To get files to your local environment, you need to clone it: click the code button
-10. Copy the url as needed (here's gitHub instructions)[https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository}
+10. Copy the URL as needed (here are GitHub instructions)[https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository}

 ## Deployment
 ### ElephantSQL
-1. Login to ElephantSQL, access the dashboard and create a new instance (input a name, choose tiny turtle, select a region).
+1. Login to ElephantSQL, access the dashboard and create a new instance (input a name, choose tiny turtle, and select a region).
-2. Return to the dashcoard, copy the URL.
+2. Return to the dashboard, and copy the URL.

 ### Heroku
-1. Create a new app in Heroku, choose a unique name and region.
+1. Create a new app in Heroku, and choose a unique name and region.
-2. Go to settings and add a new config var of ``` DATABASE_URL ```python with the value of the URL from ElephantSQL.
+2. Go to settings and add a new config var of ``` DATABASE_URL ``` python with the value of the URL from ElephantSQL.
-3. Add host name of the Heroku app name to ALLOWED HOSTS in settings.py:
+3. Add the hostname of the Heroku app name to ALLOWED HOSTS in settings.py:

 ```python
 ALLOWED_HOSTS = ['{heroku deployed site URL here}', 'localhost' ]
 ```

 ### GitHub/GitPod
-1. Create a new repository on GitHub, open a new workspace with GitPod.
+1. Create a new repository on GitHub, and open a new workspace with GitPod.
-2. Install django ```pip3 install 'django<4```python to install Django 3.2 the LTS (Long Term Support) version.
+2. Install Django ```pip3 install 'django<4```python to install Django 3.2 the LTS (Long Term Support) version.
-3. Create a new project and run the server to see if the app has installed.
+3. Create a new project and run the server to see if the app has been installed.
-4. Run migrations, create a super-user with a username, email and password.
+4. Run migrations, and create a super-user with a username, email, and password.
 5. Install ```  pip3 install dj_database_url==0.5.0 psycopg2 ``` and freeze requirements ``` pip freeze > requirements.txt```
 6. Add ``` import os``` and ```import dj_database_url``` to settings.py
 7. Connect the new database, paste in the ElephantSQL URL (do not commit at this stage):